LIISim/LIISim.github.io/_pages/about.md

 ### Analysis Tool: Temperature Fit
 {% include figure_url image_path="/assets/screenshots/2018-03-26_V3.0.6_AToolTemperature.png"
-  alt="Analysis Tool: Temperature Fit" caption="TVisualization of spectral temperature fitting using Planck's law.
+  alt="Analysis Tool: Temperature Fit" caption="Visualization of spectral temperature fitting using Planck's law.
 Temperature traces
     that are calculated in the SignalProcessing module can be analyzed and all fitting iterations can be visualized."  %}

 ### AnalysisTool: Parameter Analysis